Gdebortoli/note-taker.app11/README.md

-# Note Taker App
+# Note Taker

 ## Description

-Note Taker application that can be used to write and asve notes.
-It will save and retrieve notes from a JSON file.
+Note Taker application that can be used to write and save notes.
+It will save and retrieve notes and data from a JSON file by using express.js.

 ### User Story